-Contaminated burs are gathered on the bottom of the magnetic bur block, placed in the transport container and transported to the sterilization area without/cross contamination of sterile burs on bur block.
+Contaminated burs are gathered on the bottom of the magnetic bur block, placed in the transport container and transported to the sterilization area without cross- contamination of sterile burs on bur block.

-Contaminated burs are place in bur basket and placed in ultrasonic cleaner.
-Bur block is retrieved from transport container, cleaned and disinfected with spraywipe-spray technique.
+Contaminated burs are placed in a bur basket and placed in ultrasonic cleaner.
+Bur block is retrieved from transport container, cleaned, and disinfected with spray-wipe-spray technique.

-Upon completion of the ultrasonic cycle bur basket is removed from ultrasonic in previously stated manner and rinsed under warm running water at the sink.
+Upon completion of the ultrasonic cycle, bur basket is removed from ultrasonic in previously stated manner and rinsed under warm running water at the sink.
 Burs are then removed from the bur basket and bagged for sterilization.